PowerLoom/deploy/README.md

 # PowerLoom Deployment
-Scripts to deploy PowerLoom services (`audit-protocol` and `pooler`) to [offchain consensus](https://medium.com/powerloom/open-sesame-deb52685bacb).
+Scripts to deploy PowerLoom services (`audit-protocol` and `pooler`) to [PowerLoom Network](#TODO:Add_URL).

-> Note: In this private alpha, you need a UUID from us to participate in the `hosted` consensus.
+> Note: In this private alpha, you need to get your EVM account whitelisted from us to participate in the netowrk.
 Please [fill this form](https://powerloom.io/consensus-invite) to request access.

 ## Requirements